-There are many ways to break up the phases of a construction project.
-The Construction Management Association of America (CMAA) defines the construction project lifecycle in five stages: pre-design, design, procurement, construction and monitoring, and post-construction.
+There are many ways to break up the phases of your construction project.
+For example, the Construction Management Association of America (CMAA) defines the construction project lifecycle in five stages: pre-design, design, procurement, construction and monitoring, and post-construction.

-In this article, we discuss these five construction project phases, including the key activities and challenges of each, and provide some tips to ensure your next construction project is a success.
+In this article, we explain these five construction project phases, including the key activities and challenges of each, and provide some tips to ensure your next construction project is a success.

 5 Phases of the Construction Process Explained

-Construction project management helps set the stage for a successful project, organizing your efforts and allowing your construction team to go into each step with a clear sense of what needs to get done.
-Here’s how the five stages of construction break down.
+Thoughtful early-stage planning helps set the stage for a successful project, organizing your efforts and allowing your construction team to go into each step with a clear sense of what work needs to get done.

 Phase 1: Pre-Design (Project Initiation)

-- Undertaking a feasibility study: The planning team undertakes a feasibility study to ensure the project’s solution and the final build are aligned with the objectives.
-It considers things like construction costs, design, location, and construction schedule.
+- Undertaking a feasibility study: The planning team carries out a feasibility study to assess the project’s merits and evaluate the project’s objectives.
+The study looks at things like construction costs, design, location, and the proposed building schedule.

-- Creating a project initiation document (PID): A PID is created based on the results of the feasibility study.
-This document defines the scope of the project, project milestones to meet, and the criteria that determines the project’s success in the eyes of stakeholders.
+- Creating a project initiation document (PID): Next, a PID is usually created based on the results of the feasibility study.
+This document defines the scope of the project, sets project milestones for the team to meet, and defines the criteria that determines the project’s success in the eyes of stakeholders.

 - For the feasibility study to be truly useful, it needs to highlight objectives that may be difficult to achieve.

 - Contractual documents have to be carefully written by someone with experience and expertise in order to avoid liability and ensure the project is safe.

-- Communication is key to ensuring budgets, design objectives, and stakeholder goals are clear, but this is often easier said than done.
+- Maintaining clear communication is key to ensuring budgets, design objectives, and stakeholder goals are clear, but this is often easier said than done.

 Phase 2: Design (Pre-Construction)

-- Establishing the chain of command: The project manager runs a pre-construction meeting to establish the project team structure and ensure everyone is aware of their responsibilities.
+- Establishing the chain of command: The project manager runs a pre-construction meeting to establish the project team structure and ensure everyone knows their responsibilities.

-- Estimating construction costs: Costs are estimated and a contract is finalized between the project manager and project owner discuss and finalize a contract.
+- Estimating construction costs: All costs are estimated and the project manager and project owner discuss and finalize a contract.

-- Processing documentation: Contractors and project stakeholders process other documentation required to begin the project.
-This may involve:
+- Processing documentation: Contractors and project stakeholders process any other paperwork that is required to begin the project.
+For example:

-- Submitting documents to local authorities and obtaining any necessary building permits or entitlements
+- Submitting documents to local authorities and obtaining all the necessary building permits and entitlements to begin work

 - Conducting environmental tests (such as testing the soil)

-- Negotiating change orders or other revisions to the project plan or design
+- Negotiating change orders or other revisions to the final project plan or design

-Here are some of the most common challenges teams encounter during this stage:
+Here are some of the most common challenges teams may encounter during the design stage:

 - Any changes during this stage can lead to communication breakdowns between managers and stakeholders.